ahoward/ro/README.md

 if you used a headless cms, it's like that, before they existed, except way better, and free.

-with `ro`, you can seperate your content from presentation, like a sane and decent human being.
+with `ro`, you can separate your content from presentation, like a sane and decent human being.

 > silent code whispers
 > github's gentle, peaceful hush